TheBrightSparkDev/Human-Sightings/README.md

 ### Step 6 - Concrete foundations

-This is where the development diary starts
+This is where the development diary starts see below 08/11/2021 -

+### Step 7 - Level up!

 08/11/2021

 Today my goal is to set up the file structure and start doing the header of the page.

+actual progress completed the header added the background and created all nav elements and linked them to the correct pages